Skip to content

 • Programme

 This two-week course is designed to equip you with advanced statistical skills crucial for informed decision making in public health.
-This course delves into essential methodologies for planning epidemiological field surveys, conducting sample size calculations, and analysing complex data in Stata, to address pressing public health challenges.
+This course delves into essential methodologies for planning epidemiological field surveys, conducting sample size calculations, and analysing complex data in R-statistical programme language, to address pressing public health challenges.

-• NEW: Foundations of Monitoring, Evaluation and Learning in Public Health
+• Foundations of Monitoring, Evaluation and Learning in Public Health

 • Institute